microsoft/PSRule/docs/commands/PSRule/en-US/Assert-PSRule.md

 ### -Path

 One or more paths to search for rule definitions within.

-If this parameter is not specified the current working path will be used, unless the `-Module` parameter is used.
+If no sources are specified by `-Path`, `-Module`, or options, the current working directory is used.

-If the `-Module` parameter is used, rule definitions from the currently working path will not be included by default.

 ```yaml
 Type: String[]